MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-5-storage-and-functions.md

     ![get function endpoint](images/AzureLabs-Lab5-16-5.png)

-## Step 3 - Setting up the Unity Project
+## Chapter 3 - Setting up the Unity Project

 The following is a typical set up for developing with Mixed Reality, and as such, is a good template for other projects.